-

 1. What is Cyclic Voltammetry?

 Figure 1.
-Cyclic voltammogram
+A typical cyclic voltammogram

-The technique involves applying a linearly changing voltage to an electrode while measuring current response.
-The potential scans from an initial value to a set limit then returns to the starting point, completing one cycle.
-This cyclic voltammetry analysis reveals:
+Unlike traditional chemistry requiring chemical reductants, electrochemical reduction in CV occurs via direct electron transfer at the electrode surface.
+The potential scans from an initial value to a set limit then reverses to the starting point, completing one cycle.
+This controlled sweep reveals:

 Figure 2.
-Applied potential curve
+Applied potential curve for CV

 3. Why the Electrode–Electrolyte Interface Matters